bjornarprytz/mine-sweeter/readme.md

 ## TODO

-- Juice the cards:
+- Juice
-  - Color according to value
+  - Add flowers
+    - Cell>Exp
+    - Exp>Deck
-  - Make jiggly
+    - Cell>Score
+  - Redo scoring UI
+    - Maybe do a central counter, and cards pop up around it like a poker hand (fanned out)

 - Initialization
   - Tutorialize the open of a cell

-- Tripping a mine
-  - Either
-    - Mill a cards
-    - Add 2 bad cards

 - QoL
   - Check mark cells that are completely flagged/mined